 A Trust is run by trustees, and its governing instrument is a Trust Deed.

 If a charity is a large organisation, which will own property, employ staff, provide charitable services under contractual agreements and enter into commercial contracts, it may be appropriate to form a limited company.
 Most charitable companies are Companies Limited by Guarantee.

 The Charities Registration Act 1989 states that any institution which in the Island, or any Manx institution which in the Island or elsewhere 'takes or uses any name, style, title or description implying or otherwise pretends, that it is a charity; or holds itself out as a charity' must be registered as a charity.

-If you are not sure whether your organisation should be registered as a charity, please seek independent legal advice or contact the Charities Section on +44 1624 687318.
+If you are not sure whether your organisation should be registered as a charity, please seek independent legal advice or contact the Charities Registry on +44 1624 687318.